joe-p/unreal-pak-mod-manager/README.md

    struct.end
 ```

-It's entirely possible that this is the intended syntax of CFG files, but since it's so rare I am missing it is not intentional thus the parser will throw an error when encoutering these files.
+It's entirely possible that this is the intended syntax of CFG files, but since it's so rare I am assuming it is not intentional thus the parser will throw an error when encoutering these files.
 Since I doubt these are commonly modded files, that seems to be acceptable for now.
 I have ran this tool against every single file in `pakchunk0` to ensure every file can be parsed properly.
 Below are the ones that will cause the tool to throw an error:

 ```